EnochPoon/Python-Course/01_intro/README.md

 | `a **= 5` | `a = a ** 5`|

-**Warning:** Guess what is returned from this interaction, then try entering it in the shell afterwards:
+<b class="important-note">Important Note:</b> Guess what is returned from this interaction, then try entering it in the shell afterwards:
 ```python
 >>> a = 5
 >>> b = a